wcosta-01/SeniorCapstone/READMEOld.md

 Then we take the raw coordinate data from frame_selection and convert to the Tesseract grid.
 If any of the coordinates overlap with a bounding box that contains text, the word is printed out and saved to a list.

+In layman's terms, we look for the point at which the user is not moving their eyes.
+Store the coordinates that are between when the user started looking in that area to when they stopped looking in a list.
+Next we take those lists and find the world_index where all three coordinates are 0.10 units apart and store them in a list.
+Finally, we find the middle most world_index and return that value.